 Slower wheels for more stability when landing and rapid acceleration.
 Great for street skating.

 The all-rounder wheel for everyone.
 If you like to skate street, bowl and mini ramp, these can handle it all.

 The biggest wheels are suitable only for old school decks and cruisers.
 They can go faster but they speed up more slowly than smaller wheels.
 We also recommend large wheels if you are skateboarding on rougher ground.

 The hardness (durometer), is indicated by the A scale which goes from 1A for soft to 100A for very hard.
 Some manufacturers use the B scale as well, this is considerably harder.
 80B is equivalent to 100A.

 A harder wheel will slide much more than a grippy softer wheel.
 For you, we have sorted these wheels from very soft to very hard.

-These soft wheels are excellent for cruising as they absorb impacts from bumps and cracks of the road.
+These soft wheels are excellent for cruising as they absorb impacts fromcracks and bumps in the road.
 They have most grip and offer the smoothest ride.

 These wheels are faster but offer a little less grip than the softer ones.
 We recommend these for cruising and skateboarding on rougher grounds.